MilapNaik/sampleRokuChannel/README.md

-# sampleRokuChannel
+# Sample Roku Channel
-A sample scenegraph Roku app
+A sample scenegraph Roku app.
+Most of the code comes from https://developer.roku.com/docs/references/scenegraph/control-nodes/componentlibrary.md.
+What iI added was a couple custome components and a few random animations for fun.

 ### To Side Load